endolith/OT_3DEP_Workflows/README.md

 In order to run the Jupyter Notebook on your local machine, follow these steps:

 Make a new directory on your local file system where the 3DEP Jupyter Notebooks (and all 3DEP data, if desired) will be saved.
 In this case, the directory will be called `3DEP`.
-Change into the new directory and git clone the Github repository containing the Jupyter Notebooks and other relevant files to your local file system.
+Change into the new directory and git clone the GitHub repository containing the Jupyter Notebooks and other relevant files to your local file system.

 ```bash
 mkdir 3DEP